TheOnlyZac/sly1/README.md

 First, clone the repo to your PC.
 Then open Visual Studio, click `File > Open > CMake...`, and open the file `CMakeLists.txt`.

 To compile and run, make sure your startup item is `test.exe (Sly1Decomp\src\test.exe)`.
 This will build the project and execute the tests in `main.cpp.`

+# Testing

+After building the project with `cmake --build . -j8`, you can run `ctest .` or `make check` in the build directory in order to run tests.